allenb24/ECS171_ML/README.md

 # Introduction
 We believed this would be a fun and intresting project beacuse it combines two of our favorite things sports and computers.
 While this group does not share any favorite teams in fact our favorite teams are rivals we hoped that applying Machine learning to the data set filled with in NBA players' in game stats would indicate how the game has evolved over time and which apsects are more valuable in present day.
-It was our desire that after building an accurate model to predict the salary, we would be able to input new players along with their stats and have the model determine their monetary value.
-Then I would be able to brag how our rival team overpaid for a player.
+It was our desire that after building an accurate model to predict the salary, we would be able to input new players along with their stats and have the model determine their expected salary.
+Then we would be able to brag how our rival teams overpaid for a player.
 We also hoped the this project would be a great way to apply things we learned in class to the real world.

 # Methods

 ## Data Exploration
 In our data exploration, we first got a general overview of the correlation between each attribute amongst each other by dropping our ‘Players’ column and then visualizing the data with a correlation matrix, which is represented by a heatmap.
 Moreover, we plotted another heatmap to display the correlation between salary and the different aspects of the game, such as offense, defense, playmaking, and availability.

 We set the data we'd like to analyze by first defining our dependent and independent variables.
 Our dependent variable 'y' is the annual salary that each player receives.
 Our independent variable 'X' holds the values that represent important statistics in a basketball game, including position, year, age, games played, games started, player efficiency rating, points, assists, offensive/defensive/total rebounds, offensive and defensive efficiency, steals, blocks, turnovers, shooting percentage, and minutes played.